florintanasa/capture_dixell_v1/README.md

 ![Screen shoot with command tshark running](./img/capture_with_tshark.png)

-Later we used this database in TimescaleDB (extension under PostgreSQL) where we needed, me I used into Grafana server.
+Later we used this, the database in TimescaleDB (extension under PostgreSQL), where we needed, for example I used into Grafana server.

 >**Warning**
 > The script work only if the page where is sent the request exist and the web browser page is not closed